One of the biggest factors to consider if you’re looking into buying Private Health Insurance is the type of underwriting you choose.

 Full medical underwriting, on the other hand, will go back through your entire medical history and may put exclusions on policies you’ve suffered historically, even if you’ve not had any symptoms for some time.

-If you’re still not sure which option to pick when taking out Private Medical Insurance, then talking it over with an expert insurance adviser can help.
+If you’re still not sure which option to pick when taking out Private Medical Insurance, then talking it over with one of our experts could help.

-They can listen to your concerns and take a basic medical history from you before using their experience and expertise to help you decide which medical underwriting is better for you.
+They will listen to your concerns and take a basic medical history from you before using their experience and expertise to help you decide which medical underwriting is most suitable for you.

 Health & Wellbeing Expert at Drewberry